Surround yourself with these healthy Low-Carb Game Day Recipes and you'll wake up happy even if your team doesn't win!

 Caramelized Onion Dip with Greek Yogurt is just as delicious and healthy as it sounds.
 The sweetness of caramelized onions is offset by creamy Greek yogurt.

-The key is to pair this dip with healthy chips, crackers, or vegetables, which we discuss in more detail below.
+The key is to pair this dip with healthy chips, pork rinds, low-carb crackers, or vegetables, which we discuss in more detail below.

 Make-Ahead Tips: The recipe below can be made a couple of days ahead of time.
-If you caramelize onions in a slow cooker, the recipe is a breeze.
+If you caramelize onions in a slow cooker, the keto dip is a breeze.

 8. Healthy Chips